Krillian111/blog/README.md

 - JIRA markup to Markdown converter CLI
 - TODO list app to try out kubernetes/minikube and potentially self host my TODOs
+- play around with the worker pool in node and webworkers in the browser, e.g. for logging?